Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/architecture_2023.md

 * `/data/horse` - 20 PB - high bandwidth (Lustre)
 * `/data/octopus` - 0.5 PB - for interactive usage (Lustre)
-* `/data/weasel` - 1 PB - für high IOPS (WEKA)  - coming soon
+* `/data/weasel` - 1 PB - for high IOPS (WEKA)  - coming soon

-### Difference Between "Work" And "Permananent"
+### Difference Between "Work" And "Permanent"

-A large number of changing files is a challange for any backup system.
+A large number of changing files is a challenge for any backup system.
 To protect our snapshots and backup from work data,
 `/projects` cannot be used for temporary data on the compute nodes - it is mounted read-only.